Aviation safety

 Aviation safety is the study and practice of managing risks in aviation.
 This includes preventing aviation accidents and incidents through research, training aviation personnel, protecting passengers and the general public, and designing safer aircraft and aviation infrastructure.

 The aviation industry is subject to significant regulations and oversight to reduce risks across all aspects of flight.
-Adverse weather conditions such as turbulence, thunderstorms, icing, and reduced visibility are also recognized as major contributing factors to aviation safety outcomes.
+Adverse weather conditions such as turbulence, thunderstorms, icing, and reduced visibility are also recognized as major contributing factors to aviation safety.

-Aviation security is focused on protecting air travelers, aircraft and infrastructure from intentional harm or disruption, rather than unintentional mishaps.
+Aviation security focuses on protecting air travelers, aircraft and infrastructure from intentional harm or disruption, rather than unintentional mishaps.

 Statistics

 Evolution

 Yearly fatalities (Note: from 14+ passengers airliners hull losses) since 1942, 5 year average in red: fatalities peaked in 1972.